franciscogrca/Digital-electronics-2/04-interrupts.md

    * Function
    * Interrupt service routine

+The main difference between a function and interrupt is what is known as context.
+A function runs within the context of your main program.
+An interrupt runs within the context of the interrupt handler

 2. Part of the header file listing with syntax highlighting, which defines settings for Timer/Counter0:

 ```c